jgoguen/calibre-kobo-driver/README.md

 1. Load plugin from file

 You may also shut down Calibre and run `calibre-customize -b /path/to/calibre-kobo-driver` from the command line to have calibre add the plugin itself.

+# Usage
+To use this plugin after installing:

+1. Connect your Kobo Touch/Glo/Mini device and wait for it to be detected by calibre
+1. Select the book(s) you want to send to your device.
+1. Click the **Send to device** button.

 # Reporting a Bug
 Found a bug with this plugin?
 Great!
 Please use the Github issue tracker to send me reports of issues or questions.
 Under no circumstances should I be emailed directly unless I have asked to have something sent to me.
 Any emails I haven't asked for will be silently ignored.
 Everyone can benefit from a public bug tracker, but only one person benefits from a private email.